openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

     satisfies the OC schema which requires defining nodes mapping classfier->forwarding-group->queue->scheduler
 * Generate config for 2 scheduler-policies to police traffic
 * Generate config to apply classifer and scheduler to DUT subinterface.
-(TODO: include interface config details with 802.1Q tags)
 * Use gnmi.Replace to push the config to the DUT.

 ```json